Tufin/oasdiff/README.md

   -fail-on-diff
     	fail with exit code 1 if a difference is found -fail-on-warns
     	fail with exit code 1 if only WARN breaking changes found, the option used only with both -check-breaking and -fail-on-diff options
   -filter string
     	if provided, diff will include only paths that match this regular expression -filter-extension string
     	if provided, diff will exclude paths and operations with an OpenAPI Extension matching this regular expression -format string
-    	output format: yaml, text or html (default "yaml") -max-circular-dep int
+    	output format: yaml, text or html (default "yaml") -lang string
+    	language for localized breaking changes checks errors (default "en") -max-circular-dep int
     	maximum allowed number of circular dependencies between objects in OpenAPI specs (default 5) -prefix string